-- It should protect you against depression, anxiety, poisoning, and a sudden death
+- It should protect you against depression, anxiety, poisoning, and sudden death

 - The old Greeks and Romans thought this gem was the stone of Zeus and Jupiter and that the one who wore it could get strength and better eyesight.
 The Egyptians used this gemstone in an amulet to prevent injury.
-And in the Middle Ages people thought that topaz could heal any mental and physical disorder and prevent death.
+In the Middle Ages, people thought that topaz could heal any mental and physical disorder and prevent death.